pulibrary/command_line_curriculum/login.md

 /home/<yourusername>
 ```

 A command like this seems straightforward, but it is not.
-The problem is that `pwd` can run a script, an executable binary, a custom shell function, an alias, or a shell built-in (built-ins are utilities implemented directly in the shell itself).
+The problem is that `pwd` can be a script, an executable binary, a custom shell function, an alias, or a shell built-in (built-ins are utilities implemented directly in the shell itself).
 We will see all of those things in action later.

 The easiest way to do that is with the command `type -a pwd`.
 It will print all executable things named pwd.